anasfkhan81/chamuca/README.md

 ### Indonesian

 ## How you can collaborate?
-As of the time of writing, the best way of participating, both in terms of enriching
+As of the time of writing, the best way of participating, both in terms of enriching a particular lexicon or in starting a new one is to contact: fahad.khan@ilc.cnr.it
 ### Collaborators
 TBF